DanielLin1986/RepresentationsLearningFromMulti_domain/README.md

 3. Obtain representations -- ObtainRepresentations.py
 4. Use the representations as features for training and test -- testRandomForest.py

-The "Data" folder contains a small amount of data samples (more data will be shared when the paper is accepted.):
+The "Data" folder contains the data samples used in the paper to replicate and validate the findings:

+For a small test, you can use the following:
 1. The extracted serialized Abstract Syntax Tree (AST) sequence samples from project FFmpeg -- stored in the "The_CVE_samples" folder.
 2. The source code of the SARD project test case and the obfuscated version -- stored in the "The_SARD_samples" folder.

+We also added vulnerable and non-vulnerable functions labeled and collected from 6 open source projects, which can be found in the Six_projects.zip file in the "Data" folder.

 ### Reproduction: